mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 }
 ```

-Again, the comment does a good job explaining what is going on.
+Again, the comment does a good job explaining what's going on.
 The instruction receives three arguments, and it stores a single byte from the memory pointed to by the first argument (plus the auxiliary arguments) into the second argument.
 The state of the memory is represented by the third argument.
 The `typ` of the struct tells us that what this instruction returns is the new state of the memory after the operation.
-In short, this instruction gets a single byte from a place in memory and store it somewhere else.
+In short, this instruction gets a single byte from a place in memory and stores it somewhere else.

 Ok, and what about `MOVWstore` and `MOVLstore`?
 We can take a look at [their](https://github.com/golang/go/blob/7240a18adbfcff5cfe750a1fa4af0fd42ade4381/src/cmd/compile/internal/ssa/gen/AMD64Ops.go#L704) [definitions](https://github.com/golang/go/blob/7240a18adbfcff5cfe750a1fa4af0fd42ade4381/src/cmd/compile/internal/ssa/gen/AMD64Ops.go#L705), but we can also see what those suffixes (`B`, `W`, `L` and `Q`) mean.
 This is explained at [the beginning of the file that contains the definition of the instructions](https://github.com/golang/go/blob/7240a18adbfcff5cfe750a1fa4af0fd42ade4381/src/cmd/compile/internal/ssa/gen/AMD64Ops.go#L26-L30):